 In the late 1990s, accomplished writer Andrew Sullivan saw his career take a nose dive.
 Sullivan, a gay man who contracted HIV, had low testosterone levels.
 Hormonally speaking, he was no longer a man.
+That’s when Andrew Sullivan went on testosterone replacement therapy and changed his life forever.

 He then began what we now call TRT – testosterone replacement therapy.
 Anyhow who follows politics knows that, when it comes to Sullivan and testosterone, “The rest his history.”